-Just a short walk away from the tourist hubbub around the State Opera House is Operngasse, a street housing one of the more famous of Vienna’s cafés: Café Museum was home to such artistic revolutionaries as Klimt, Schiele and Loos.
+Just a short walk away from the tourist hubbub around the State Opera House is Operngasse, a street housing one of the more notable of Vienna’s cafés: Café Museum provided caffeine-filled sustenance for such artistic revolutionaries as Klimt, Schiele and Loos.

-once frequented by many of the Secession-era artists and architects of the early 1900s Coffeehouse
+- Coffee house once frequented by many Secession-era artists and architects of the early 1900s

-- Friendly, unobtrusive service when I visited (and great cakes)
+- Friendly, unobtrusive service when I visited (and good cakes)

 Much of that good impression resulted from the waiters and waitresses, who managed the delicate trick of combining traditional smart attire and service with more contemporary friendliness.